yiisoft/active-record/docs/create-model.md

 As with dynamic properties, you can use `$user->id`, `$user->username`, `$user->email` to access the properties.

 Notes:
-- ✔️ It allows to define default values for properties;
+- ✔️ It allows to use strict typing and define default values for properties;
+- ✔️ It works faster than dynamic properties, optimized by PHP opcache and uses less memory;

-### Protected properties
+### Protected properties (recommended)

 To protect properties from being accessed directly, you can use `protected` properties.